RCmags/rcmags.github.io/collections/_blog/computers.md

 ---
 layout: category-page
 category: Computers
-description: "Miscellaneous articles and projects involving PC hardware"
+description: "Miscellaneous articles about hardware and software for computers"
 ---